 Purpose: Groups together a prop and status element that is associated with a particular href element.

-Description: The propstat XML element MUST contain one prop XML element and one status XML element.
-The contents of the prop XML element MUST only list the names of properties to which the result in the status element applies.
+Description: The propstat XML element MUST contain one prop XML element and one status of properties to which the result in the status element applies.